 For example, it is estimated that upwards of 70% of available THC is lost in the process of smoking cannabis in joint form.

 With fully decarboxylated weed, a 20mg dose can be achieved with one-tenth of a gram of cannabis (assuming the starting material has a THC concentration of 20%).
 This is a very small amount of material which is easily managed.

-Once you know the THC content of your material, proper dosing is as simple as weighing out the amount of plant material that contains the amount of THC you’re looking for.
+Once you know the THC content of your material, proper dosing is as simple as weighing out the amount of plant material that contains the amount of THC you desire.
 Long term cannabis patients who are new to the process of total decarboxylation and using decarbed herb will be stunned to realize how little plant material they can consume with this new potency.

-100mg THC is a maximum dose size in many states where legal medical cannabis is sold.
+In many states where legal medical cannabis is sold, 100mg THC is the maximum dose size.
 This amount can be spread across several cookies or candies and therefore can be taken individually based on the consumer and their tolerance.